Positionality of a Niche Geographer.

 My Master's followed after a year hiatus (during which I became a flight attendant).
 I made the switch to the department of Geography and started to dig into 'Energy'.
 This was largely influenced by learning about Rudolph Diesel inventing the diesel engine to run on peanut oil in 1892.
 My first car was a VW Turbo Diesel which I fully intended to convert to WVO or Waste Vegetable Oil (I didn't, but it's still a future dream).
 My Master's thesis was "Biodiesel Energy in Small Island Developing States: Addressing Challenges to Development".

 Fast forward 9 years (...through a blur of flying, living in Vancouver, getting married, moving back to Toronto, and having 3 children).
 I started my PhD in the fall of 2019, when my youngest was only 4 months old.
-My research focus is on energy transitions and the transformation of rural spaces where these transitions will incur - the spatial or geographic 'niches'.
+My research focus: energy transitions and the transformation of rural spaces where these transitions will incur - the spatial or geographic 'niches'.

 Niche Geographer.
 Transformative change in self and space.

-I feel like the picture on this page captures my day to day life.
+The picture on this page is old but still captures my day to day life.
 The house is a mess (my ecological niche - ha!), my oldest has run off with my camera/phone, but there's evidence that I am getting school work done in the moments that I have (can you spot the journal article print-out and my glasses?
 Hint: placed out of reach of the toddler).
-It's going to be a long process.
+It's going to be a long, long process, just as life-long learning should be.

 "In the midst of chaos, there is also opportunity" - Sun Tzu